ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

     }

 The JavaScript SDK provide the ``hasNext()`` method for checking if more entries are available.
-To retrieve the next set of entries the ``next()`` method is available.
+To retrieve the next set of entries, the ``next()`` method is available.

 .. note:: Before the ``next()`` method can be called, the first API must have completed.
-This should not be an issue if a user click triggers the next call; however, if the ``next()`` method is being called programmatically then it should be passed in a function to the ``retrieve()`` method.
+This should not be an issue if a user click triggers the next call; however, if the ``next()`` method is being called programmatically, then it should be passed in a function to the ``retrieve()`` method.

 .. note:: The ``next()`` method will return the same number of results defined in the ``resultsLimit()`` or the number of results remaining.
 The same 'done' and 'error' callbacks are also used for the next set of results.